Cafe Forgot On Changing New York City Retail

 Photography by Christian DeFonte

 Many of the designers you see in Cafe Forgot today are still the duo’s friends.
 They often work with designers that teeter the delicate line of fine art and high fashion, as mentioned before.
 Overall, promoting small emerging designers is in the throughline of the Cafe Forgot business plan.
 Over about seven years in business, the retail space has been able to grow exponentially and organically to scale.
-“The biggest component of [our growth] is we just really want to make sure that we can sell and show the work of these smaller, younger designers,” Weisner shared.
-“That’s how we started out.
-We’re never moving away from that but are doing bigger projects, different things, but always having that be the core of our business, in a way.
-I think that keeps us authentic in the midst of a very commercial, consumer driven industry.”
+“Smaller, younger designers are the most important component of Café Forgot” Weisner shared.
+“That’s how we started out and we’re never moving away from that.
+As we continue to grow we are pursuing bigger projects and brand collaborations to help facilitate this, but the core of our business remains the same and I think that keeps us authentic in the midst of a very commercial, consumer driven industry.”

 DEFONTE_Elephant_CafeForgot_2024_000326260029